Alan Koch, Board Chair

 Al has lived in Carpinteria since 1986 with his wife, Kathleen Lord, and has served on boards of numerous other non-profit and government organizations.

-Lynda is in her third year serving on the board at the Arts Center and is instrumental as a member of the Leadership Team for the "Building a Home for the Arts Capital Campaign" and its $3.1 million goal.
+Lynda is in her fourth year serving on the board at the Arts Center and is instrumental as a member of the Leadership Team for the "Building a Home for the Arts Capital Campaign" and its $3.1 million goal.
 Her passion is for creative arts programming and activities to welcome and engage every member of the community now and for many years to come.

 She currently volunteers creating meals at "Food from the Heart" and as a co-facilitator of a caregivers support group for Parkinson’s caregivers.
 Lynda also serves on the boards of MOXI, the Friendship Center, and the Parkinson’s Association.
 Previously, Lynda served on the boards of the Council for Alcoholism and Drug Abuse (CADA), Pathpoint, Catholic Charities, and the Center for Successful Aging.